MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 ![Debugging with TWIB board](https://i.imgur.com/e9XisGPl.jpg)

 A few more problems were rooted out.
 Especially handling of idle flags which were a sequence 0111111001111110... rather than expected 011111101111110...
 Then handling of bit patterns that were not aligined on a byte boundry didn't work very well.
-Problems here were expected since there had been not been covered by previious tests.
+Problems here were expected since there had been not been covered by previous tests.

 ### CRC
 To get the CRC right always become a problem.
 Is it LSB first?
 MSB first?
 Initial value?
 In this case in theory the algorithm should be quite well known.
 IBM SDLC CRC, initial value 0xffff.